Taffr/simontenggrensite/simontenggren/src/about.md

-## I am a 23 year old Swedish Information and Communications Engineering Student with focus on Software Engineering currently studying my masters at LTH.
+## I am a Information and Communications Engineering (M.Sc.) graduate with focus on Software Engineering currently residing in Lund, Sweden.

 # Software Development
-My language of choice is at the moment C. I like it because because ever since I took a course in writing efficient C code where I got apprication for the languages simplicity and how line of code is compiled.
+My language of choice is at the moment C. I like it because because ever since I took a course in writing efficient C code where I got apprication for the languages simplicity and how each line of code is compiled.
 I also feel that I get to understand more of the compiler and the possible optimizations a good compiler can make, and those it can't.
 This has made me prefer compiled languages compared to interpreted and managed run-time systems.
 And later made take a course in compiler technology.

 I have also dabbled in machine learning, written several classifiers from scrath and applied neural networks in NLP, image classification, etc.

 I have worked in API development (Node) interacting with several other services, and developed web pages in React and PHP.

 In my free time I like learning new tools I can use while developing new software, especially new datastructures.
 # Hobbies